adithirgis/pollucheck/include.md

 **What are the different file formats which can be uploaded to this application?**
 *The data can be uploaded only in .csv or .xlsx format.*

+**What if no quality check options are used?**
+*The data will be as it is except that it will remove fill values from the data.*

 **What is the naming convention of downloaded files?**
 *The File tab downloaded data is the hourly or daily average so